Hr-Bigband

 The hr-Bigband is the big band of Hessischer Rundfunk, the public broadcasting network of the German state of Hesse.
 Founded 1946 as Tanz- und Unterhaltungsorchester des Hessischen Rundfunks it was renamed to hr Big Band in 1972.
-Since 2005 it is written hr-Bigband.
+Since 2005 it has been written hr-Bigband.
 For international tours and CD releases it is also named Frankfurt Radio Bigband.

-In the first decades mainly used to provide popular music for radio and TV shows it changed into a Jazz Big Band in the 1970s.
+In its first decades, it mainly provided popular music for radio and TV shows.
+It changed into a jazz big band in the 1970s.
 The hr-Bigband plays approximately 50 concerts a year, covering a wide range of jazz styles and also crossing the boundaries to pop, classical, world and electronic music.
-After three years as artist in residence Jim McNeely became chief conductor in 2011.
+After three years as artist in residence, Jim McNeely became chief conductor in 2011.